What are these Artifacts…?

 The first wave of these pieces started coming through during the 3rd quarter of 2014, up to the spring of 2016, and they ended up feeling like doors or windows, Portals if you will.

 I see this series as dual entryways into other states of perception: from the subconscious, to imagination, to clear moments of pure specific direction.

 Aside from maybe an idea of which colors to use or what technique, I dive into each painting like an explorer in a foreign land and allow it to show me what it wants to be.

 These pieces are 36″ x 48″.
 I use oil paint and palette knives —these give me the opportunity to let the “mistakes” happen— It’s how most of the information comes through.

 These Portals are teaching me about intuition: how to listen and feel.
 How to perceive beyond the constraints of intellect and logic; they’re teaching me how to use a different type of compass in my life.

-Now, almost 5 years later, I keep working on more Aperture pieces: a second wave… and a couple of new ones will make their way to the website sometime this year —yes, oil paint does take a looooooong time to dry… months, even years!
+Now it’s 2020 and I keep working on more Aperture pieces: a second wave… and a couple of new ones will make their way to the website sometime this year —yes, oil paint does take a looooooong time to dry… months, even years!

 I also started a couple other series: The Visions Series & The 64 Gates and including the Aperture Series, these 3 are all ongoing and I’ll keep working on them for years to come.
 The Visions Series will be sporadic additions, since these paintings are a more specific “idea” that represents something more specific.